-Chemistry is a highly valued and necessary qualification required by universities when applying to study degrees in medicine, veterinary medicine, pharmaceuticals and dentistry.
+Chemistry is the study of substances, what they are made of, how they interact and what role they play in living things.
+Chemistry is a highly valued and necessary qualification, required by universities when applying to study degrees in chemistry, medicine, veterinary medicine, pharmaceuticals and dentistry.

 GCSE grades 6-6 in combined science or a 6 in chemistry (if studied as a separate science) and 6 in maths.